DialmasterOrg/Youtarr/README.md

 ## NOTE: (AS OF MAY 18th 2023 THIS IS A WORK IN PROGRESS)
 As-is this application does what I intended it to do for me.
 I welcome any suggestions or feedback.
 I will continue to add functionality and polish.
+I am aware the the initial setup/startup, although fairly easy for developers, is not very friendly to the end user and this will be addressed in the future if there turns out to be a demand for it.

 ## Overview